meugenom/react-leaflet-contacts-search-component/README.md

 }
 `

-8.You can use REST call to download you data.
-Please open ./src/components/Services/Config.js and read instructions
+8. How to use the call(GET) to download you data please open ./src/components/Services/Config.js and read instructions.